 2. A second possible explanation is that the concentration of CBD in the oil they took was less than the concentration they thought they had purchased.
 Some CBD oil companies claim they are selling a bottle with a 500 mg concentration of CBD when only 50 mg or less is actually contained in the bottles.
 As a new product that shows promise for addressing many conditions , some companies have seized the opportunity to make a quick profit by selling a product that contains little of what is advertised.

 3. A third possible explanation is that CBD will not offer relief from the symptoms of some people.
 No therapy helps everyone.
 CBD oil is no exception.
 Based on informal reports from members of the global Parkinsons Recovery audience I have observed that more people experience relief from their symptoms when taking CBD oil than those who do not.

 My conclusion: CBD oil is worth trying out to see if it helps offer relief from symptoms.
 Acquiring CBD oil from a company like CTFO that certifies its contents through laboratory testing and offers a full money back guarantee is a choice worth taking seriously.
 You can try an entire bottle of CBD oil.
 If it does not offer relief from your symptoms, CTFO guarantees a full refund of your purchase.
 You only need to return the empty bottle within 60 days.

 Many people inquire what concentration of CBD is best.
 The higher the concentration, the less needs to be taken for results to be experienced.
 Although the higher concentrations cost more, cost savings over the long run should accrue.

-Important Qualification: CTFO only ships to addresses in the United States, Great Britain, Scotland, Wales, Northern Ireland, Ireland and Sweden.
-Shipments to Canada will be available soon.
+P.S.: CTFO ships to addresses in the United States, Canada, Great Britain, Scotland, Wales, Northern Ireland, Ireland and Sweden.

 Robert Rodgers PhD